PhD in Mathematics — Program Description

 • English language certificate, proving reasonable command of the language

-• (optional:) name of potential advisor who has agreed to supervise the applicant (please, enclose the letter/E-mail reply of the professor)
+• name of potential advisor who has agreed to supervise the applicant (please, enclose the letter/E-mail reply of the professor)

 Online Information session about the program